This is one of the major questions that lead me to get into this industry. It’s near and dear to my heart.

 Because with cheap SEO you will get no backlinks.
 Low quality spammy ones.
 Or downright scary ones.

-Most of the time, it’s the first one, which will do nothing for you.
+Most of the time, it’s the no backlinks, which will do nothing for you.
 If it’s latter two, it can send you backward in the rankings quickly.

 What we eventually learned

-We aren’t the cheapest.
-We are one of the most expensive in town.
-But if you compare what we do with what our competition oftentimes calls SEO, you can’t afford not to have us.
-You may as well take your money and light it on fire for what some of these companies call SEO.
+If you compare what we do with what our competition oftentimes calls SEO, you can’t afford not to have us.
+You are wasting your money for what some of these companies call SEO.

 BUT WHAT DOES IT COST?!